friedhardware/TorrentDirectories/docs/usage.rst

 * Skipping already processed directories
 * Resuming interrupted batch operations
 * Tracking which directories have been processed
+* Automatic backup of the manifest before cleaning

 The manifest is stored as a CSV file in the output directory with the following format: